 A sustainable future is everybody’s responsibility and involves everyone’s contribution.
 It’s really important for businesses and organisations like the Opera House to lead the way and demonstrate that, for the future of our environment, we must all act.

 WWF: What has the Opera House achieved in sustainability so far?

-Just last year we achieved certified carbon neutral status for the first time, including reducing our energy consumption by over 14% in the last couple of years and recovering over 60% of our waste from landfill.
+In 2018, we achieved certified carbon neutral status for the first time, including reducing our energy consumption by over 14% in the last couple of years and recovering over 60% of our waste from landfill.
 We are one of the only heritage buildings globally to achieve a four-star Green Star performance rated building, and look for every opportunity to engage our community in sustainability from maintenance of the building to the art and thought-provoking ideas we present on our stages.

 WWF: What’s next for the Opera House in terms of sustainability?